Silenchezhian/Silenchezhian/README.md

 ### Hi there 👋
 Hi, I'm Sahana (she/her) - a computer science student at San Jose State University.
-I'm passionate about computer science and how it can be used to make a direct positive impact on people.
+I'm passionate about technology and how it can be used to make a direct positive impact on people.
 I enjoy reading historical fiction, creative writing, watercolor painting, and swimming.
 I'm currently looking for SWE summer internships.

 🔭 I previously worked on ...